Influence of international agencies

 Global education industry

 The growth of this sector is also a response by overseas institutions to capture the higher education market and to benefit financially.
 This is informed by financial austerity and stringency issues in the North.
 There has been considerable convergence of higher education institutions globally in recent years in terms of institutional models and the structure of studies, with common curricular elements in English the primary language of science and scholarship.
 The World Trade Organisation (through the General Agreement on Trade in Services – GATS) and World Bank are influential in promoting private sector involvement in education.
 The WTO’s memorandum on Education Services emphasises the need to create the conditions within different countries for greater liberalisation of education services and to privilege a market system of educational provision.
 It is notable, however, that member countries have so far made very few commitments for education services and have any privileged services like energy instead.
-While Bangladesh has singed the GATS agreement, it is notable that very little funding has been set aside for education.
+While Bangladesh has signed the GATS agreement, it is notable that very little funding has been set aside for education.
 In the developing world, is associated with the obtaining of qualifications from international providers, who themselves find the export of education to make good business sense.
 Specifically, overseas private HE is perceived to provide educational advantages for learners with regard to having, for example, an ‘international qualification’ that local institutions are unable to provide.

 Differentiated demand